ramiy/wordpress-comments-plugin/readme.txt

 * New UI for Spot.IM settings page with tabs (General, Display and Import tabs).
 * Add support for all registered Custom Post Types, not only post and pages.
 * Add Spot.IM Meta Box to posts, to allow users setup SpotIM setting for each post.
-* Add "Spot.IM Questions" support to the WordPress plugin.
+* Add "Spot.IM Questions" support for "Spot.IM Comments" to increase engagement.
 * Add "Spot.IM Recirculation" support to the WordPress plugin.
-* Add new shortcode for Recirculation elements.
 * Add `[spotim_comments]` shortcode.
 * Add `[spotim_recirculation]` shortcode.
 * Add a sidebar widget for Spot.IM Recirculation.